-Fall planting is especially beneficial for the biennial, old-fashioned favorites such as hollyhock and bachelor buttons.
-Planting them now allows them to establish a full root system before swelling in spring to produce huge healthy spikes of blooms beautiful color.
+Fall planting is especially beneficial for the biennial, old-fashioned favorites such as hollyhock and foxglove.
+Planting them now allows them to establish a robust root system before swelling in spring to produce huge healthy spikes of beautiful color.
 Biennials require a portion of 2 years in order to mature and produce flowers.
-Planting them in fall is the most efficient use of the calendar to get these plants to bloom in the shortest amount of time.
+Planting them in Fall is the most efficient use of the calendar to get these plants to bloom in the shortest amount of time.

 Get a start on winter vegetables and flowers.
-The earlier you set out your cool crops, the better.
+The earlier you set out your cool-weather crops, the better.
 Cabbage and broccoli will grow especially large if started now.
-Lettuces are another good choice, plant carrots or radishes from seed.
+Lettuces are another good choice and be sure to plant carrots, beets or radishes from seed.

-Plant sweet peas this month and next for bouquets of fragrant blooms in the spring.
+Plant sweet peas this month and next for bouquets of fragrant blooms in the Spring.
 Sweet peas require a good support since they love to climb.
 It also makes it easier to pick them.
 Choose sturdy trellises or supports of chicken wire.
+FYI their little tendrils can’t wrap around thick gauge wire.
 Set out snail bait to protect the young plants once they break the soil level.

 Sow flower seeds.
-Many wildflowers and spring annuals grow from seeds scattered now.
-Try California poppy, Bachelor Button, Alyssum and Clarkia.
+Many wildflowers and Spring annuals grow from seeds scattered now.
+Try California poppy, lupine, Bachelor Button, Alyssum and Clarkia.

 Fall is a great time to refresh the soil in your vegetable garden especially if you are planting a Winter garden.
-Bumper Crop, Gold Rush or Paydirt will replenish the fertility of your soil as well as enhance the texture.
+Bumper Crop Soil Conditioner, Gold Rush or Paydirt w/ Soil ‘Nrich will replenish the fertility of your soil as well as enhance the texture.
 Bumper Crop and Gold Rush are 15% Chicken, Paydirt is 40% Chicken.
-4 bags of Gold Rush or Bumper Crop per 100 square feet, or 2 bags of Paydirt will do wonders to boost fertility and yield.
+Count on using 4 bags of Gold Rush or Bumper Crop per 100 square feet, or 2 bags of Paydirt will do wonders to boost fertility and yield.

 Master Nursery Formula 49 is the perfect fertilizer for everything in the garden.
-This year round use, all purpose fertilizer is organic based and non-burning and it can be used on evergreen shrubs during the winter season.
 It will turn your lawn a rich green color without rapid growth.
-Contains ammonic and organic nitrogen derived from ammoniated phosphates, ureaform and chicken manure.
+It contains ammonic and organic nitrogen derived from ammoniated phosphates, ureaform and chicken manure.

-Bring in houseplants that have summered outdoors before the nights get too cool.
-Wash them off thoroughly with warm water.
+Bring in houseplants that have Summered outdoors before the nights drop below 55 degrees.